 ICPR hosts and updates the World Prison Brief as part of its World Prison Research Programme.
 This programme, which involves collaboration with research partners, civil society organisations and policy makers, aims to inform and promote debate and policy reform.

 In addition to providing access to the World Prison Brief database, this website holds other publications by ICPR and its original host, the International Centre for Prison Studies (which merged with ICPR in 2014).
-These include the World Prison Population Lists, the handbook on A Human Rights Approach to Prison Management, and bimonthly International Prison News Digest.
+These include the World Prison Population Lists, the handbook A Human Rights Approach to Prison Management, research project reports, International Prison News Digests, and regular Covid-19 news updates.
 See the International Prison Publications page.